aligultan/SnakeGame/README.md

 # Snake Game

-This is an example implementation of a classic Snake game in Python using the Pygame library.
+This is an example implementation of a classic Snake game for Stanford Code in Place Program in Python using the Pygame library.

 ## Objective of the Game
 - Control the snake and try to eat the food.